sonnny/pico_google_colab/colab_pico_readme.txt

 generating pico uf2 file without software installed on the local computer we will be using google colab https://github.com/sonnny/pico_google_colab/edit/main/colab_pico_readme.txt

+I preloaded pico-sdk on my google drive to speed up compiling (see note below)

 assumes this github is named pico_google_colab directory assumes pico-sdk is uploaded to google drive pico directory how to upload pico-sdk to colab link -->